mnanjwan/mis.ncsportal.com/docs/SYSTEM_SPECIFICATION.md

    - Interdicted
    - Suspended
    - Quartered
-3. **Officer accepts disclaimer** - Officer accepts disclaimer about false information with caveat: "Any false information provided by you shall be subject to severe disciplinary actions which may include and not be limited to dismissal"
+7. **Officer accepts disclaimer** - Officer accepts disclaimer about false information with caveat: "Any false information provided by you shall be subject to severe disciplinary actions which may include and not be limited to dismissal"
-4. **Upload documents** - Officers must upload credentials and documents preferably in JPEG to save space
+8. **Upload documents** - Officers must upload credentials and documents preferably in JPEG to save space
-5. **Caveat displayed** - System displays caveat: "Any false information provided by you can lead to Dismissal for Forgery under the PSR Rules"
+9. **Caveat displayed** - System displays caveat: "Any false information provided by you can lead to Dismissal for Forgery under the PSR Rules"
-6. **Training Phase** - Officers undergo training
+10. **Training Phase** - Officers undergo training using their appointment numbers (CDT/RCT prefixes)
-7. **TRADOC uploads results** - After training, TRADOC uploads officers results in CSV format where they will sort highest to lowest according to new appointment number
+11. **TRADOC uploads results** - After training, TRADOC uploads officers results in CSV format with substantive rank included, sorted by performance (highest to lowest)
-8. **Establishment receives sorted list** - This is sent to establishment unit again
-9. **Establishment enters last service number** - Establishment will enter the last available service number
+12. **System groups by rank** - System automatically groups training results by officer's substantive rank
+13. **Establishment receives grouped list** - Establishment receives training results grouped by rank, sorted by performance within each rank
+14. **Rank-based service number assignment** - System assigns service numbers grouped by rank:
+    - Each rank maintains its own service number sequence
-10. **Service number generation** - The service numbers will be generated from +1 based on sorted performance (highest scorer gets first available number, next scorer gets next number, etc.)
+    - Within each rank, service numbers assigned based on performance (highest to lowest)
+    - System automatically tracks last service number per rank
+    - Service numbers continue from last number for that specific rank
-11. **ICT creates email** - ICT will create new email addresses for them on the customs.gov.ng domain
+15. **ICT creates email** - ICT will create new email addresses for them on the customs.gov.ng domain
-12. **ICT deletes personal email** - ICT deletes the former personal email address
+16. **ICT deletes personal email** - ICT deletes the former personal email address
-13. **System creates account** - System creates account and assigns to command chat
+17. **System creates account** - System creates account and assigns to command chat

 **For Existing Officers:**
 1. **HRD initiates** - HRD initiates onboarding